If you’re one of the 40 million people in the US living with anxiety, then you might be looking for new ways to help manage your condition.

 One of the most recognised journals for anxiety and depression is The Anxiety and Phobia Workbook.

-Recommended by therapists around the world, it encourages you to look closely at your anxious thoughts.
+Recommended by therapists around the world, and currently in its 7th edition, it encourages you to look closely at your anxious thoughts.

 Included are a number of different worksheets, helping you develop coping mechanisms, end negative self-talk and experiment with relaxation and breathing techniques.

 Purchasers of the book described it as a lifesaver.
 For many it helped them finally understand and learn to manage a condition they’d lived with for years.